Kislovskiy/talks/2023_PyData_Berlin/README.md

 Consider the basic line chart.

-There are a couple of things that are different form the default matplotib settings.
+There are a couple of things that are different form the default matplotlib settings.
 First you may notice that title is left aligned.
 The job of the title is to accurately convey to the reader what the figure is about, what point it makes.
 The y-axis label is rotated by 90 degrees, which is easier to read.
-The lines are labeled directly on the plot which reduces the coginitive load.
+The lines are labeled directly on the plot which reduces the cognitive load.

-TODO: show bad and good line charts I can use Bitcoin price chart as an example

-TODO: add example of good looking table

-When you're trying to show too much data at once, you may end up not showing anythinhg.
+When you're trying to show too much data at once, you may end up not showing anything.

 ## Slide 10